PaulKinlan/paul.kinlan.me/content/2015-07-31-slicing-the-web.markdown

    * Embedded Schema.org can't describe semantically correctly (hence JSON+LD)
    * Media does not have a huge amount of meta data exposed in a public format.
    * Apps: Web Intent's tried to be a way that described what a web app could do.
-We don't have that any more and we are missing a massive way to describe the capabilites of what a web app can do.
-Take my [airhorn app](https://airhorner.com/) as an example, even though I expect no one to need horn functionality in their app, there is no way to find it other than to search for metadata and it is one of the reasons why we have product landing pages on the web.
+We don't have that any more and we are missing a massive way to describe the capabilities of what a web app can do.
+Take my [airhorn app](https://airhorner.com/) as an example, even though I expect no one to need horn functionality in their app, there is no way to find it other than to search for meta-data and it is one of the reasons why we have product landing pages on the web.
    * Internet Connected devices aren't being indexed and they don't describe what they can do.
 It's a missing piece for my in the Physical Web story, discovering capabilities.
 I feel like we need a Web Intents for IoT.
-* __C__omposable - It would be easy to mention just only mention Web Components, but really we are talking about the broader ecosystem of resuable tools, libraries and frameworks:
+* __C__omposable - It would be easy to mention just only mention Web Components, but really we are talking about the broader ecosystem of reusable tools, libraries and frameworks:
     * There are massive issues of interop at the moment as frameworks try to own the entire stack.
     * We need to solve client-side delegated functionality.
 Web Intents tried this, but much of it is possible still on the web today but we don't do it.  i.e, I have created a QR code snapper web app, why do you need to build